dekay/ultimate-autopair.nvim/_README.md

         -- -- For installing parsers which will be used to get nodes and injected filetypes -- 'windwp/nvim-ts-autotag',
-        -- -- html tag integration (IMPORTANT: read `:h ultimate-autopair-use-with-html`) -- 'gpanders/nvim-parinfer'
+        -- -- html tag integration (IMPORTANT: read `:h ultimate-autopair-use-with-html`) }
-        -- -- the parinfer algorithm for LISP
+}

-        -- -- Other recommended but not exactly related to ultimate-autopair -- 'RRethy/nvim-treesitter-endwise',
+-- -- Recommended but not exactly related to ultimate-autopair -- 'gpanders/nvim-parinfer',
+-- -- the parinfer algorithm for LISP programming
+-- 'RRethy/nvim-treesitter-endwise',
-        -- -- Auto add `end` keyword for some languages -- 'abecodes/tabout.nvim',
+-- -- Auto add `end` keyword for some languages
+-- 'abecodes/tabout.nvim',
 -- -- Treesitter based more complex tabout (if ultimate-autopair's tabout is not good enough) -- 'kylechui/nvim-surround',
 -- -- Surround selected with pairs, delete/change surrounding pairs (in normal/visual mode)
-    },
-}
 ```

 ### Donate